 Novel writing plan

 From topic ideas to research to collecting data, writing a thesis or dissertation requires a lot of planning.
-By using Zenkit to manage it all, it can help you to get your thesis done on time and ensure you won’t overlook something important!
+Using Zenkit to manage it all can help you to get your thesis done on time and ensure you won’t overlook something important!

 Click here to use our Thesis/Dissertation Planning template.